George Massenburg: Awards and honors

-In 1982, Massenburg founded GML, Inc., which produces equipment for specific recording applications.
-They have recently introduced the GML 2032 Mic Pre and Parametric EQ, which have been in development for twenty years, along with the GML Automation System, the High Resolution Topology Line-Level Mixing Console and the GML Microphone Pre-Amplifier.
-GML also consults and does independent design for several major audio electronics manufacturers.

 Personal life

 Massenburg married Carol "Cookie" Rankin in Mabou, Nova Scotia on July 27, 2001, when he was 54 and she 36.
 Rankin is one of the founding members of the Rankin Family, a Celtic folk/country band from Cape Breton who were very popular in Canada during the 1990s.
 She and Massenburg live in Montreal, Quebec, Franklin, Tennessee and Mabou, Cape Breton, Nova Scotia.
 He has one son, Sam, an electronic musician and performer.